flandrade/live-variable-analysis/README.md

 ## Acknowledgment

-Assignment from "Static Program Analysis and Constraint Solving" at Universidad Complutense de Madrid.
-Prof. Manuel Montenegro.
+This implementation was a project assigned in the course "Static Program Analysis and Constraint Solving" at the Universidad Complutense de Madrid, taught by Professor Manuel Montenegro.